ConorG180/mgc-dismantlers/TESTING.md

 # Unfixed Bugs
 One bug was discovered that is yet to be fixed.
-  - If a user is logged out and attempts to add an item to their wishlist, they will be prompted to login before adding the item (This is thanks to the ```@login_required``` decorator in the wishlist ```views.py``` file) and once they log in, a server 500 error will be shown.
-However, this can easily be fixed by refreshing the page, where the user will now be logged in.
+  - If a user is logged out and attempts to add an item to their wishlist/or to their cart etc, they will be prompted to login before adding the item (This is thanks to the ```@login_required``` decorator in the ```views.py``` files) and once they log in, an error will be shown.
+However, this can easily be fixed by pressing the back button on the page, where the user will now be logged in.